 CCDT entered the new millennium with a two-week tour to Malaysia and Singapore and returned to revise its family-series based presentation model.
 Exploring a new extended residency model, the company engaged 7,000 students and teachers in the Georgian Triangle supported by partnerships with local foundations, boards, theatres and studios.
 In 2002, CCDT launched a sister company, TILT sound+motion, on the National Arts Centre stage at the Canada Dance Festival.
 TILT enhanced CCDT's capacity to provide a stable platform for older emerging artists, to develop untapped youth audiences, and to define Dance for Young Audiences (DYA).
 By 2011, when TILT was retired for financial reasons, the two companies had introduced 200,000 Ontario students and teachers to work by some of Canada’s most exciting choreographers through over one hundred community residencies.

-During recent years CCDT has divided its presentations between two annual engagements on Harbourfront Centre's NextSteps associated with eleven matinees for schools at Fleck Dance Theatre and two - four weeks of Ontario touring, presenting school matinees in communities' theatres.
+During recent years CCDT has divided its presentations between two annual engagements on Harbourfront Centre's NextSteps associated with eleven matinees for schools at Fleck Dance Theatre and two to four weeks of Ontario touring, presenting school matinees in communities' theatres.
 With the inception of Ontario Arts Council's international touring program and the new potential for crowd funding, the company expanded its horizons in July 2014, representing Canada at the Commonwealth Youth Dance Festival in Glasgow where The Scotsman Newspaper reviewer wrote, "The Canadian Contemporary Dance Theatre did their country proud… with a professionalism that belied their age."
 In October 2015 CCDT culminated a 27-year relationship with the José Limón Dance Company, joining them and other international companies to perform selections from the Limón repertoire at New York's storied Joyce Theater, in a two-week celebration of the Limón Company's 70th anniversary.
 An audience that included many of the Limón company's current and former members awarded CCDT's opening performance of excerpts from The Winged a standing ovation.
+Most recently, CCDT was featured in Harbourfront Centre’s inaugural Junior International Festival and at Fall for Dance North, Canada’s premiere international dance festival.